aissatna/annuaire/README.md

 # Annuaire
- Développement d'une application de gestion d'annuaire
+Rest api for a person directory management
 ---------
 Database
 --------
-SGBD ---postgresql
+SGBD = postgresql
-Name --- annuaire
+database name = annuaire
-username= annuaire
+username = annuaire
-password=admin
+password = admin

 You can change these settings in the application.properties file